SAJANCODER/testing_2_bot/ReadMe.md

 - `/gitsync`: Generates a new secure webhook link for the current group.
 - `/dashboard`: Returns a link to the public analytics dashboard showing commit history and team stats, each team personalized dashboard.
-- `/start`: Guides you to operate the bot.
+- `/start`: Guides you to operate the bot, add bot to your group and set up webhook.

 ---